phamcongthuy/challenge/about.markdown

 ## About the My LA2050 Activation Challenge

 This is an open call for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded to five organizations—one per goal category—to implement their ideas to engage Angelenos.
+A total of $1M will be awarded among five organizations—one per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $200,000 over two years to support their efforts.

 The activations should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
 The activations can use a variety of engagement strategies to create progress, including but not limited to policy advocacy, community organizing, volunteering, buycotts/boycotts, digital activism, or use of civic tech.